Gaara95/website/arduino_basics/arduino_basics.md

-I mentioned in the Blinking LED section, that changing the delay times to small numbers between turning the LED on and off results in something "interesting", if you did that you would have noticed that as the delays got smaller you don't see the LED blinking anymore but instead it gets dimmer.
+I mentioned in the Blinking LED section, that changing the delay times to small numbers between turning the LED on and off results in something "interesting", if you did that you would have noticed that as the delays get smaller you don't see the LED blinking anymore but instead it gets dimmer.

 This is [persistence of vision](https://en.wikipedia.org/wiki/Persistence_of_vision)